FredTheDino/Alpha/README.md

 ### Things to do:
 - Entity system (entity component)
+((Maybe entity component system actually, since it's more inline with the procedural DO style.))
 - Text rendering.
-- Camera implementation.
-((Maybe entity component actually, since it's more inline with the procedural style.))
-- Factor out a draw sprite.
 - Instant GUI.
 - Maybe a file format for drawing animated sprites.
+With animations and sprite specifications.
 - Clean up the Windows build.
 It's kinda annoying how it names the .exe "windows" and that there are 3 batch files.
-- Visual Scripting Language
+- Visual Scripting Language (Not sure...)
 Maybe make this just compile down to a very simple and limited scripting language...
 With some extra data for visuals offcourse.
+But that would just be limiting...
+- So...
+About that post processing...
+It's really broken.